bhits/c2s-ui/docs/docker-image-desc.md

 ## Documentation
 Documentation for this image is stored in the [bhits/c2s-ui](https://github.com/bhits/c2s-ui) GitHub repository.
 Be sure to familiarize yourself with the repository's README.md file before attempting a pull request.

+## Internationalization (i18n)

+Consent2Share provide support for Internationalization (i18n) in English and Spanish.
+English is the default language and is fully supported but for Spanish, the translation still need to be completed.

 ## Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/bhits/c2s-ui/issues).